-The role of a Digital Resilience Officer is to act as an online safety expert.
-They have the important task of giving online safety messages to their peers and together the whole school complete valuable lessons on online safety.
+The role of a Digital Resilience Officer is to act as an online expert.
+They have the important task of sharing information with their peers and together the whole school complete valuable lessons around making good choices when using technology.

 Missions so far

 During this half term all classes have been thinking about Self Image & Identity and Online Relationships.
 The children have been thinking about their own personal identity and how to keep this safe.
 We had an assembly to discuss what we had learnt and shared ideas around making good choices online.
 To celebrate, our Digital Resilience Officers launched a competition linked to Diamond Power which focuses on problem solving.
 Well done to the winners!
 Thank you to all of the children that entered as they had some fantastic ideas!

 The Digital Resilience Officers introduced themselves to the parents in one of our recent assemblies.
 They had the task of promoting internet safety through the use of a parenting magazine called ‘Digital Parenting’, which each parent was given a copy of.

 They recommended certain parts of the magazine, their recommendations included:

 - Page 7 – What is digital resilience?
 ‘It allows someone using the internet to recognise when they are at risk.’